-To operate overhead cranes, it is necessary to have the appropriate qualifications, which can be acquired by training in a professional center and by passing an appropriate exam.
-The course prepares you to work as an operator.
-The most important thing is the safe operation of these devices.
-In addition, knowledge of health and safety regulations will translate into a reduction in the risk of accidents at work, and may also contribute to increasing work efficiency.
-During his work, the gantry must remember to observe all procedures and health and safety rules so that the work performed by him does not pose a threat to himself and others.
+In order to operate cranes, it is necessary to have the relevant qualifications, which can be acquired by training at a professional centre and by passing the relevant examination.
+The course prepares you for employment as an operator.
+The most important thing is the safe operation of this equipment.
+In addition, knowledge of the regulations Health and Safety will translate into a reduction in the risk of occupational accidents and can also contribute to increased productivity.
+During his/her work, the crane operator must remember to follow all health and safety procedures and rules to ensure that the work he/she performs does not cause danger to him/her or others.
 The operator is prohibited from:

 - Perform work under the influence of alcohol or other intoxicating substances, as well as drugs impairing mental and physical performance

 - Lift loads in excess of the permissible appropriate load capacity of the equipment

 - Perform duties with an inoperative device or without a valid UDT decision